 CRFs model the conditional distribution p(y|x) for observed population activity x over all nodes and network states y with an associated graphical structure.
 Therefore, CRFs have been successfully applied in diverse areas such as news and finance (Peng et al., 2011; Tang et al.), bioinformatics (Li et al., 2008; Liu et al., 2006; Sato and Sakakibara, 2005), computer vision (He et al., 2004; Sminchisescu et al., 2006) and natural language processing (Choi et al., 2005; Lafferty et al., 2001).

-In order to construct a fully characterized model from the observationspopulation activity with single cell resolution, we used CRFs representing neurons and their functional connections as nodes and edges in a graph (Figure 2A).
+In order to construct a structured model from population activity with single cell resolution, we used CRFs representing neurons and their functional connections as nodes and edges in a graph (Figure 2A).
 To obtain the probability estimation to observe different network states based on observed population vectors, we assume that observed activity events from each neuron were generated by nodes in a graph structure, and that each node can have two values: ‘0’ corresponding to non-activity, and an ‘1’ corresponding to neuronal activity.
 In this way nodes interact with each other by connecting edges, which have four possible combinations ‘00’, ‘01’, ‘10’, and ‘11’, depending on the values of the two nodes on the edge.
 The two values associated with nodes and the four values associated with edges are characterized by a set of parameters called node potentials (ϕ0, ϕ1) and edge potentials (ϕ00, ϕ01, ϕ10, ϕ11) correspondingly (Figure 2A).
 These parameters reflect the likelihood of individual values on each node and edge.
-The strength of synchronization between two neurons can then be represented by the term ϕ00+ϕ11-ϕ01-ϕ10.
+The strength of synchronization between two neurons can then be represented by a synchronization strength term ϕ00+ϕ11-ϕ01-ϕ10.
 Using part of the observation data, we obtained the model parameters and performed cross-validation on the withheld data.
 We then eliminated weak edges by the synchronization strength term using a threshold generated from models constructed from shuffled data.
 Therefore, the likelihood of the neuronal population exhibiting a specific activation pattern can be described by the normalized product of the corresponding nodes and edge potentials (Figure 2A).

 To integrate the information of external stimulus with the observed data, we added a hidden node for each presented stimulus, and set it to ‘1’ when the corresponding stimulus was on and ‘0’ when the stimulus was off (Figure 2B).
 We then trained CRFs using the real data with hidden nodes.
 In this way, the nodes that are directly connected to the hidden nodes depict different visual stimuli (Figure 2C).